-Dual Homing II

-Dual Homing II is the important feature of Korenix 2nd generation Ring redundancy technology.
-When you want to connect multiple RSR or form redundant topology with other vendors, Dual Homing II allows you to enable RSTP and RSR from one device at the same.
-Thus you have more flexibility and standard (RSTP) way to construct your network topology.
+Rapid Dual Homing: Rapid Dual Homing is an important feature of Korenix 3rd generation Ring redundancy technology.
+When you want to connect multiple RSR or form redundant topology with other vendors,RDH could allow you to have maximum 7 multiple links for redundancy without any problem.